Finance minister Piyush Goyal to meet heads of PSU banks on January 28

+The full-day meeting is likely to be attended by Reserve Bank of India Governor Shaktikanta Das, who is going to announce his first monetary policy review on February 7.

-Goyal, who has been given an additional charge of the finance ministry on Wednesday in the absence of Arun Jaitley, is scheduled to meet chiefs of the state-owned banks on Monday to review financial performance of the banks.
+Goyal, who was given additional charge of the finance ministry on January 23 as Arun Jaitley is away to the US for a treatment, is his expected to discuss a host of issues including credit offtake and bad loan position of lenders.

-Among the key issues, the meeting will take up the matter of credit flow to MSMEs, agriculture and retail sectors.
+Among the key issues, sources said, the meeting will review progress of various schemes of the government being implemented through the government.
+It will also review the credit flow to MSMEs, agriculture and retail sectors.

 Besides, sources said, the meeting will also review financial performance of the banks for the nine months ended December 2018.